Home

 Cappella Cornaro in S. Maria della Vittoria

-by Gian Lorenzo Bernini in S. Lorenzo in Lucina, Monument to Johannes Savenier (1638) by Alessandro Algardi
+by Gian Lorenzo Bernini in S. Lorenzo in Lucina; (right) Monument to Johannes Savenier (1638) by Alessandro Algardi

-and Monument to Gualtiero Gualteri de Castro (1659) by Ercole Ferrata in S. Maria dell'Anima
+and Monument to Cardinal Gualtiero Gualteri de Castro (1659) by Ercole Ferrata in S. Maria dell'Anima

 Bernini sculpted personally the Monument to Gabriele Fonseca, a wealthy Portuguese doctor, in S. Lorenzo in Lucina.
-It is a portrait full of life, typical of Bernini's sculpture.
+It is a portrait full of life, typical of Bernini's style.
 In the church of S. Maria dell'Anima we can compare a work by Alessandro Algardi, the leader of the classical school, with a work by Ercole Ferrata, one of Bernini's best scholars.
-The intense devotion of the young man, represented in a very classical way, (left/Algardi) makes somewhat melodramatic the attitude of the cardinal (right/Ferrata).
+The intense devotion of the young man, represented in a very classical way, makes somewhat melodramatic the attitude of the Cardinal.

-Lorenzo Bernini in S. Maria sopra Minerva; Monument to Cardinal Marzio Ginetti (1675) by Antonio Raggi in S. Andrea della Valle and Monument to Archbishop Carlo di Montecatini (1699) by Domenico Guidi in S. Maria in Aquiro
+Lorenzo Bernini in S. Maria sopra Minerva; (centre) Monument to Cardinal Marzio Ginetti (1675) by Antonio Raggi in S. Andrea della Valle; (right) Monument to Archbishop Carlo di Montecatini (1699) by Domenico Guidi in S. Maria in Aquiro

 Monument to Ercole e Giovan Luigi Bolognetti (1686) by Lorenzo Ottoni in Chiesa di Gesł e Maria